Edward Hincks: Orientalist career

 In the 1830s he turned his attention to Old Persian cuneiform, a form of writing that the Achaemenid emperors had used for monumental inscriptions in their own language.
 Working independently of the leading Orientalist of the day, Sir Henry Creswicke Rawlinson, Hincks deduced the essentially syllabic nature of this script and correctly deduced the values of the Persian vowels.

 In 1835 he supervised the unrolling of the mummified body of Takabuti at the Belfast Natural History Society.
 Hincks deciphered the Egyptian hieroglyphs, which revealed that she was mistress of a great house.

-In 1839 and 1846 he published on Egyptian Chronology, identifying Thutmose III, who Manetho called Memphres, with Menophres, who Theon of Alexandria had said reigned at the start of the Egyptian Great Year – a reference to what is known as the "Era of Menophres".
+In 1839 and 1846 he published on Egyptian Chronology, identifying Thutmose III, who Manetho called Memphres, with Menophres, who Theon of Alexandria had said reigned at the start of the Egyptian Great Year - a reference to what is known as the "Era of Menophres".

-Achievements
+Akkadian cuneiform

 Hincks' greatest achievement was the decipherment of the ancient language and writing of Babylon and Assyria: Akkadian cuneiform but his attention might never have been drawn to the relatively new topic of Assyriology had it not been for a lucky find during 1842.

 During that year the archaeologist Paul Émile Botta uncovered the remains of the ancient city of Nineveh, the capital of the Assyrian Empire.
 Among the treasures unearthed by Botta and his successors, including Austen Henry Layard, with whom Hincks exchanged many letters, was the famous Library of Assurbanipal, a royal archive containing tens of thousands of baked clay tablets.
 These tablets were inscribed in a strange illegible form of writing known as cuneiform.
 Three men were to play a decisive role in the decipherment of this script: Hincks, Rawlinson and a young German-born scholar called Jules Oppert.

 Hincks deduced correctly that cuneiform writing had been invented by one of the earliest civilisations of Mesopotamia (a people later identified by Oppert as the Sumerians), who then bequeathed it to later states such as Babylon, Assyria and Elam.
 In 1848 he was awarded the Cunningham Medal of the Royal Irish Academy for his achievements.

 By 1850 Hincks had come to a number of important conclusions regarding the nature of Assyro-Babylonian cuneiform.
 He believed that the script was essentially syllabic, comprising open syllables (e.g."ki") as well as more complex closed syllables (e.g. "mur").
 He also discovered that cuneiform characters were "polyphonic," by which he meant that a single sign could have several different readings depending on the context in which it occurred.